How to create a project management communication plan

 - Project dashboards

-- Collaboration apps, such as Slack or Google Hangouts
+- Collaboration apps, such as Slack or Microsoft Teams

 The communication method you choose may also depend on the information you need to deliver.
-You likely don’t need a formal in-person meeting every week to share updates on the project; you could send an email weekly with updates and hold meetings when the team reaches a major milestone.
+You likely don’t need a formal in-person meeting every week to share updates on the project.
+You could send a weekly email with updates and hold meetings when the team reaches a major milestone.

 5. Determine frequency of communication